 Coronary Angioplasty is a minor procedure to widen blocked or narrowed arteries, helping to restore normal blood flow to the heart muscle.
 This procedure is necessary for people whose blockages places them at risk of getting a heart attack or of dying.
 It may also be required in severe cases where medication is ineffective or as an emergency treatment after a heart attack.

 A few stents may be inserted during the same procedure, depending on the severity and areas of blockages.
-The entire procedure will take about two hours and patient can usually discharge the next day if there are no complications.
-There is a need to be on two types of blood thinning medications after the procedure in preventing blood clot at the site of stent.
+The entire procedure will take about two hours and the patient can usually discharge the next day if there are no complications.
+There is a need to be on two types of blood-thinning medications after the procedure in preventing blood clots at the site of the stent.